Ian Gomm: Solo work

 Gomm's first solo album, Summer Holiday, came out in 1978.
 The album was re-titled and re-sequenced (with two extra tracks) as Gomm with the Wind.
 A single from the album, "Hold On", reached No. 18 in the United States, and No. 44 in Canada in 1979.
 "Hold On" has since been featured as bumper music on the radio show Coast to Coast AM.
 Gomm also re-released his best-known song from his tenure in Brinsley Schwarz, "Hooked on Love", as a single on Stiff Records in 1979, with "Chicken Run" as the B-side.

 In addition, Gomm co-wrote the song "Cruel to Be Kind" with his former Brinsley Schwarz bandmate Nick Lowe, and Lowe's 1979 recording of the track reached No. 12 on all three of the UK Singles Chart, Australian Kent Music Report and the U.S. Billboard Hot 100 (Lowe's most successful U.S. solo hit) that year.
 Gomm went on to release the solo albums What a Blow, The Village Voice and Images in the 1980s.
 He continued to write songs and built a new studio.

 The album Crazy for You was released in 1997, and Rock 'N' Roll Heart, featuring Jeff "Stick" Davis and Pat McInerney, was released in 2002.

 Gomm released the 2010 album Only Time Will Tell with the American singer-songwriter Jeb Loy Nichols for the Relaxa Records label.
 They recorded 14 new tracks together at Gwyn Jones's Bos Studio in Llanerfyl, Mid Wales.
 Nashville musicians Clive Gregson and Pat McInerney also contributed in between UK touring commitments.
-It was mixed at the Butcher Shoppe in Nashville by David Ferguson and mastered at Foxwood Mastering by Dave Shipley.
+It was mixed at the Butcher Shoppe Studio in Nashville by David Ferguson and mastered at Foxwood Mastering by Dave Shipley.